-The correct dosage depends on the use you want to make of it: which insect you want to hit for preventive purposes or solve an ongoing infestation.
-On average, 6-7 drops of Neem oil are enough for 1 liter of water.
+The correct dosage depends on the use you want to make: which insect you want to hit for preventive purposes or solve an ongoing infestation.
+On average, 6-7 drops of Neem oil are enough for 1 litre of water.
 In any case, you must not go beyond 2% dilution.
 To dilute it best, you need to use lukewarm water.
 Which dissolves better, and remember to add a few flakes of Marseille soap.
 On the leaves and other parts of the plant infested with parasites.
-And you can also spray it on the earth to favor its absorption by the roots.
+And you can also spray it on the earth to favour its absorption by the roots.
 The product should never be used during the day as Neem oil is susceptible to heat and direct sunlight exposure.
 It can lose most of its properties, thus not being effective.

 Where to buy Neem oil

 As I said at the beginning of the article, Neem oil is obtained from an Asian plant.
-So you will not find products of Italian origin on the market.
-Since we are talking about an imported product.
+You will not find Italian origin products on the market since we are talking about an imported product.
 You will always have to make sure that it is a pure and organic product.
 To guarantee the end customer maximum results, we are committed every day to ensure.
 That all our products comply with these quality standards, in line with the products we produce locally in our campaigns.
 And I can assure you that the Neem oil we have chosen for you is undoubted.
 One of the best on the market, 100% pure and organic.